milos-p-lab/VB6-on-Windows-11/README.md

 - ✅ Suggestions for improvements are welcome **if tested** and directly relevant to VB6 compatibility.
 - ⚠️ Please avoid stylistic feedback (e.g., folder names, comments inside `.bat` files, or alternative approaches without testing).
 - ⚠️ This is **not** a forum for “why do you use VB6?” discussions.
 The project exists for those who need it.
+- ⚠️ Only reproducible, VB6-related problems are accepted.
+Off-topic or untested suggestions will be closed without discussion.

 Unhelpful or off-topic issues may be closed without further discussion to keep the focus on maintaining legacy VB6 compatibility.

+---

+## ⚖️ License

+This repository provides a preconfigured environment based on existing redistributable components.
+The author does not distribute proprietary software — the package assumes you have the legal right to use VB6 and related tools.

+Use at your own risk.

+---

+⚖️ © 2025 Miloš Perunović — For educational and legacy maintenance purposes.
+All rights reserved.